manototh/oop-navbar/README.md

 The navigation bar itself and the items in the navigation bar are all objects.
 They share abstract properties and are all extensions of the same abstract class.

-For an example implementation of this navigation bar, see [OOP Navigation Bar](https://jsfiddle.net/manototh/3nat2L5o/12/) on JSFiddle.
+For an example implementation of this navigation bar, see [OOP Navigation Bar](https://jsfiddle.net/manototh/3nat2L5o/15/) on JSFiddle.

+*I coded this project as part of a [Follow the Pattern](https://followthepattern.net/learn) course.*

 ## Creating your navigation bar